HarmonizedMRI/qualityAssurance/README.md

 Regular MR system performance monitoring is essential, especially for longitudinal and multi-site studies.
 This study aims to establish a robust quality assurance (QA) protocol to promote data comparability across scanner models, vendors, and sites, as well as over prolonged periods of time.

-this repository hosts materials for
+This repository hosts materials for
 * data acquistion,
 * image reconstruction,
 * post-processing, and